-II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; (Core)
+II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; ^(Core)

-II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core)

-II.B.2.g) pursue faculty development designed to enhance their skills at least annually; and, (Core)

-Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
-Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
-Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
-Faculty development programming is to be reported for the fellowship program faculty in the aggregate.

-II.B.2.h) devote at least 20 hours per week in aggregate to fellowship-related clinical work and teaching.
-(Core)
+II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; ^(Core) II.B.2.g) pursue faculty development designed to enhance their skills at least annually; and, ^(Core) programming develo skill, and behavior fr a variety of configur resources.
+Program specific to the institu ent: Faculty development is intended to describe structured oped for the purpose of enhancing transference of knowledge, rom the educator to the learner.
+Faculty development may occur in ations (lecture, workshop, etc.) using internal and/or external ming is typically needs-based (individual or group) and may be ution or the program.
+Faculty development programming is to be wship program faculty in the aggregate.
+II.B.2.h) devote at least 20 hours per week in aggregate to fellowship- related clinical work and teaching. ^(Core) II.B.3.
+F aculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty] II.B.3.b).(1).(a) In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in cytopathology with either cytopathology certification by the ABPath or qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.b).(1).(b) Core physician faculty members who are not currently certified in cytopathology must have either completed a cytopathology fellowship or have three years of practice experience in the subspecialty.

-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the subspecialty by the

-American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]

-II.B.3.b).(1).(a)

-Core physician faculty members, who are not currently certified in blood banking/transfusion medicine must have one of the following:

-II.B.3.b).(1).(a).(i) completed a fellowship in blood banking/transfusion medicine; (Core)

-II.B.3.b).(1).(a).(ii) at least three years of practice experience in the subspecialty: or.
-(Core)

-II.B.3.b).(1).(a).(iii) completed a fellowship in a subspecialty relevant to their clinical and educational responsibilities in the program.
 (Core)